 When the boat is yawing violently (90 deg. or even more) it may “wriggle” the anchor, and loosen it, and eventually the anchor may fail completely, and then the boat will be dragging.

 First I will explain the basics about “yawing at anchor”.
 Later in this page I will write more detailed, for you who want to “dive into this”, and I will also refer to the best books and websites, so that you can read more yourself.

-FIRST – Test the theory – Turn the boat around:
+FIRST – Test the theory – Turn around your boat:

 When your boat is yawing violently, you have too much windage near the bow – the situation is unstable.

 Test the theory – TURN your BOAT next time you anchor.
 When anchored from the stern, the forces have changed, and the situation will be a stable situation.
 You will find it works like magic.

 It is perfect to test this out on a very hot day, because you will get wind into the cabin.

 See my drawing – “2 methods to avoid yawing at anchor” – B: Works on motorboat (it works on any boat that is yawing)

 Donald J. Jordan (inventor of the Jordan Series Drogues) wrote an interesting article about this: “Should you anchor from the stern in a storm?”